jun9303/jun9303.github.io/README.md

 # ABOUT THIS REPO

-This if for my personal site.
+This is for my personal site.